 After some reflection and a few calls to my mechanic, I figured that the problem happens (intermittently) if the car was driving for 20+ minutes and got hot (like me driving it from work) and then it was stopped for 10-15 minutes (like me running an errand) and then the car got started again (like me finally trying to get home).
 Then it gets fun!

 Eventually I stopped running errands, which doesn’t sound that bad except that most of my after work errands usually include going to local grocery store and buying food.
 Because food is sort of kind of a little bit essential to, you know, being alive!

-Not being able to go grocery shopping actually wasn’t as bad.
-We have a lot of leftovers from the Mother’s Day brunch and lots in the pantry.
-This salad is a staple in my little family for when I have no energy to cook.
-It comes together in a matter of minutes and requires almost no ingredients.
+This Easy Bean Salad with Pecans is a staple in my little family for when I have no energy to cook.
+It comes together in a matter of minutes and requires almost no ingredients and half of them you most likely already have in your pantry.
 It reminds me of an old Russian joke about what can a woman make out of nothing?
 Out of nothing a woman can make a hat, a drama and a salad.

 Bean and Pecan Salad

 - Drain and rinse kidney beans.
-I use no salt added beans by PC.
+I use no salt added beans.

 - Place the beans into a large bowl and crumble pecans on top.
-You can chop the nuts as well, but I find that chopping them is quite messy as they usually try to escape, so I just use my hands to break them into smaller pieces.
+You can chop the nuts as well, but I find that chopping them is quite messy as they usually try to escape from the cutting board, so I just use my hands to break them into smaller pieces.